FlashFX Developer API documentation

 This API allows you to withdraw your FlashFX balance.
 By default, only yourself is allowed to receive those funds.
 The third party withdrawals (aka payouts) are also possible.
 Although, we would need to enable this setting for you separately.

-If your payout is part of an FX payments, we are legally obliged to use classic Australian payment system a.k.a.
+If your payout is a part of FX payments, we are legally obliged to use classic Australian payment system a.k.a.
 Direct Entry.
 It would take from 0 up to few hours to deliver such funds.
 Otherwise, payouts are delivered to the recipient instantly.

 The payout remitter name is configurable.
 You can give us the remitter name as